Dakhla Oasis Travel Guide

 There is an Islamic cemetery inside the Village of Bashindi that is dominated by the impressive mausoleum of Sheikh Bashindi, the founder of the village.
 There is also a necropolis dating back to the Roman ruling period.
 The Mausoleum of Bashindi was constructed by placing a large mud-brick structure with a dome over the Roman necropolis, which has some wonderfully decorated tombs like that of Kitines, painted in the Pharaonic style.

 The Village of Balat is located northeast of Bashindi and its medieval district is of significant importance from a historical and architectural point of view.
 The village is famous for being the site of two of the most famous archeological sites in Egypt's Western Desert; the Qila El Dabba Necropolis and Ain Asil, the capital of the Oases in the Old Kingdom of ancient Egypt.
 These important historical sites were excavated and studied by the French Institute of Oriental Archeology with the collaboration of the Egyptian Supreme Council of Antiquities.

-In the Qila El Dabba Necropolis, archeologists were able to unearth some Mastaba style tombs constructed with mud bricks which belonged to the rulers of the Oases and their families in the 6th dynasty.
+In the Qila El Dabba Necropolis, archeologists were able to unearth some Mastaba-style tombs constructed with mud bricks that belonged to the rulers of the Oases and their families in the 6th dynasty.
 Among the most impressive tombs is the Chapel of Khentikau was that of Pepi, the ruler of the oasis during the reign of King Pepi II, in the period from 2246 until 2152 BC.

 The Necropolis of Al Muzwaqa means, in the Arabic Language, the wonderfully decorated tombs.
 It is located north of Mut near the Temple of Deir El Hagar.
 This important historical necropolis was discovered in 1908 by the American archeologist Herbert Winlock during his excavation missions in the Western Desert of Egypt.